apigee/apigee-config-maven-plugin/README.md

       <apigee.org>myorg</apigee.org>
       <apigee.env>test</apigee.env>

-To run jump to samples project `cd /samples/EdgeConfig` and run
+To run the plugin and use edge.json jump to samples project `cd /samples/EdgeConfig` and run

 `mvn install -Ptest -Dusername=<your-apigee-username> -Dpassword=<your-apigee-password> -Dapigee.config.options=create`

+To run the plugin and use the multi-file config format jump to samples project `cd /samples/EdgeConfig` and run

+`mvn install -Ptest -Dusername=<your-apigee-username> -Dpassword=<your-apigee-password> -Dapigee.config.options=create -Dapigee.config.dir=resources/edge`

-Refer to [samples/APIandConfig/HelloWorld](https://github.com/apigee/apigee-config-maven-plugin/tree/master/samples/APIandConfig/HelloWorld) for config management alongwith API deployment using [apigee-deploy-maven-plugin](https://github.com/apigee/apigee-deploy-maven-plugin).
+Refer to [samples/APIandConfig/HelloWorld](https://github.com/apigee/apigee-config-maven-plugin/tree/master/samples/APIandConfig/HelloWorld) for config management along with API deployment using [apigee-deploy-maven-plugin](https://github.com/apigee/apigee-deploy-maven-plugin).
 More info at [samples/README.md](https://github.com/apigee/apigee-config-maven-plugin/blob/master/samples/README.md)

+## Multi-file config
+Projects with several config entities can utilize the multi-file structure to organize config while keeping individual file sizes within manageable limits.
+The plugin requires the use of specific file names and directories to organize config.

+The apigee.config.dir option must be used to identify the top most directory containing the following config structure.

+      ├── api
+      │   ├── forecastweatherapi
+      │   │   └── kvms.json
+      │   └── oauth
+      │       ├── kvms.json
+      │       └── maskconfigs.json
+      ├── env
+      │   ├── prod
+      │   │   └── caches.json
+      │   └── test
+      │       ├── caches.json
+      │       ├── kvms.json
+      │       └── targetServers.json
+      └── org
+          ├── apiProducts.json
+          ├── developerApps.json
+          ├── developers.json
+          ├── kvms.json
+          └── maskconfigs.json

-## edge.json - v1.0
+## Single file config structure - edge.json
-edge.json contains all config entities to be created in Apigee Edge.
-It is organized into 3 scopes corresponding to the scopes of config entities that can be created in Edge.
+Projects with fewer config entities can use the single file edge.json format to capture all config of an API project.
+The edge.json file organizes config into 3 scopes corresponding to the scopes of config entities that can be created in Edge.
+The plugin looks for edge.json in the current directory by default.
    ```
      envConfig
      orgConfig